jwfriese/Fleet/README.md

 - [UIBarButtonItem](./Documentation/UIBarButtonItem.md) - Provides convenience methods similar to those provided for UIButton.
 - [UIAlertController](./Documentation/UIAlertController.md) - Allows specs to simply tap on alert actions in order to test their behavior
 - [UITextField](./Documentation/UITextField.md) - Provides convenience methods for entering text
+- [UISwitch](./Documentation/UISwitch.md) - Provides convenience methods for interacting with switches in test.